hyperledger/fabric-docs-i18n/docs/source/commands/peerchaincode.md

       --connectionProfile string       Connection profile that provides the necessary connection information for the network.
 Note: currently only supported for providing peer connection information
-  -c, --ctor string                    Constructor message for the chaincode in JSON format (default "{}") -h, --help                           help for invoke -I, --isInit                         Is this invocation for init (useful for supporting legacy chaincodes in the new lifecycle)
-  -n, --name string                    Name of the chaincode
+  -c, --ctor string                    Constructor message for the chaincode in JSON format (default "{}") -h, --help                           help for invoke -n, --name string                    Name of the chaincode
       --peerAddresses stringArray      The addresses of the peers to connect to --tlsRootCertFiles stringArray   If TLS is enabled, the paths to the TLS root cert files of the peers to connect to.
 The order and number of certs specified should match the --peerAddresses flag